MohammadYoussof/MohammadYoussof/README.md

 - 💬 Ask me about seismic imaging technique
 - 📫 How to reach me: youssof@nbi.ku.dk
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I don't know but I am blessed with a kind family and surrounded by supportive freinds -->
+- ⚡ Fun fact: I don't know but I am blessed with a kind family and surrounded by supportive freinds.
+-->